Abdul-AA/Multitask-Learning-House-Price-and-Category-Prediction/README.md

 # Multi-task Learning Model for House Price Prediction and Classification

-In the dynamic and complex real estate market, accurate prediction of house prices and classification of house types are crucial for both market analysis and investment decisions.
-This project aims to build and evaluate a multi-task learning model that simultaneously predicts house prices, a regression task, and categorizes houses into predefined categories, a classification task.
-By leveraging multi-task learning models and utilizing advanced features of PyTorch Lightning, this project seeks to efficiently manage and optimize the learning process for these intertwined tasks.
+In this project,I built and evaluated a multi-task learning model that simultaneously predicts house prices, a regression task, and categorizes houses into predefined categories, a classification task.
+By leveraging multi-task learning models and utilizing advanced features of PyTorch Lightning, I efficiently managed and optimized the learning process for these intertwined tasks.

 ## Problem Statement
 The challenge of this project is two-fold: to predict the sale price of houses and to classify them into categories based on age, building type, and renovation status.
 The goal is to develop a predictive model that can handle multiple output variables and exploit commonalities and differences between tasks to improve prediction accuracy and model efficiency.